swlin0328/III_NILM_DeepLearning/README.md

 |   | `III`|  |`III_convert_hdf`|  | `train`|  |

 The first row represents folder name except for database, and database represents the db in SQL.<br />
-The second row represents python codes which use the data from the left-above folder and produce the resulting file in the right-above folder.
+The second row represents python codes which use the data from the left-above folder and save the resulting files in the right-above folder.

 # From SQL to REDD format
 - [ ] III.py :  III (eight households in III)